Broad Listening for Consensus

 Examples: Examples: team norms, project decisions, meeting agendas.

-How it works in three steps
+How it works in four steps

 -